dmlc/xgboost/doc/parameter.md

   - minimum loss reduction required to make a further partition on a leaf node of the tree.
 The larger, the more conservative the algorithm will be.
   - range: [0,∞]
 * max_depth [default=6]
   - maximum depth of a tree, increase this value will make the model more complex / likely to be overfitting.
+0 indicates no limit, limit is required for depth-wise grow policy.
-  - range: [1,∞]
+  - range: [0,∞]
 * min_child_weight [default=1]
   - minimum sum of instance weight (hessian) needed in a child.
 If the tree partition step results in a leaf node with the sum of instance weight less than min_child_weight, then the building process will give up further partitioning.
 In linear regression mode, this simply corresponds to minimum number of instances needed to be in each node.
 The larger, the more conservative the algorithm will be.
   - range: [0,∞]